leadingagile/api-doubles/react-src/README.md

 # Doubles

 ## 1. Generate Cert

-git
+When using the Doubles Server to double `https://` URLs, you will need to have a certificate registered for the Doubles Server.
+This script creates and registrers a certificate for that.

+_Currently, these are required because the endpoints being doubled do use HTTPS._

 Run the script, answer the prompts.

-Some of the steps will require you to authenticate with you local admin credentials.
-They will update your keychain with the certs created.

 ```shell
 ./react-src/scripts/doubles-cert-creation/generate_cert_files.sh
 ```

-Current defaults are for `ford.com` and `localhost.ford.com` -- this will change real soon
+Current defaults are for `ford.com` and `localhost.ford.com` -- this will change real soon.
+There are command line options to the scripts to use other domains, should you choose to experiment with them.

+One step in the scripted process is to create a certificate.
+There will be prompts for values to put in the certificate.
+It does not matter what values you put in any of the fields.

+There will be a step to store the certificate in the keychain for MacOS.
+This will ask for you local admin password (i.e. the one you would use with `sudo`).
+If you are running the scripts for a second time, you will also be prompted with a dialog from keychain for the same admin credentials.

-Some files created from this process need to be present in the `./doubles` folder:
+Some files created from this process need to be present in the `./doubles` folder, and should be placed there by the scripts:

 * `device.key`
 * `localhost.ford.com.crt`